Library Documentation

 last

-Retrieve the last item inside a list, or None if the list is empty.
+last retrieves the last element inside list, or None if the list is empty.

 Less-Than

-Returns True if the left side is less than the right side.
+Less-Than returns True if the left value is less than the right value.

 Less-Than : value => trait (value value -> Boolean)